djtepas/gitpod-docker-Django-PostgreSQL-React/README.md

 ## Steps left at finish project
-The enviroment is now ready to start a Django app and React App.
+The environment is now ready to start a Django app and React App.
 1. Go to github and create a new repository.
 1. CLI `git remote set-url origin git@github.com:<username>/<new_repo>` or `git remote set-url origin https://github.com/<username>/<new_repo`
 1. CLI `django-admin startproject <project name> .`